15 Simple Ideas to Transition from Summer to Fall Decor

 - This neutral pillow has great detail and the size and shape makes it perfect for layering!

-#6: Transition your home decor from summer to fall by adding a few throw blankets.
+#6: Transition from summer to fall decor by adding cozy textures like throw blankets.

-Whoever you place them, make sure they are easily accessible and inviting your family to get cozy!
+Wherever you place your cozy throw blankets, make sure they are easily accessible and inviting your family to get cozy!

-Here are a couple of favorites this year:
+Here are a couple of favorite cozy textiles this year:

 - Add a soft, neutral like this for instant coziness!